AcademySoftwareFoundation/OpenTimelineIO/.github/PULL_REQUEST_TEMPLATE.md

 If no new tests are introduced as part of this PR, note the tests that are providing coverage.

 <!--
+Important: If this is your first contribution to OpenTimelineIO, you will need to submit a Contributor License Agreement.
 For a step-by-step instructions on the pull request process, see https://opentimelineio.readthedocs.io/en/latest/tutorials/contributing.html -->